'Wind of Change': The Scorpions' rock anthem turns 30 | DW | 03.02.2021

 New York-based journalist Patrick Redden Keefe once said the song has been as important as Queen's "Bohemian Rhapsody" or Britney Spears' biggest hits.

-It's impact on popular culture was such that conspiracies emerged that the anthem was written by CIA to precipitate the fall of communism.
-In response, Keefe produced an 8-part podcast series titled Wind of Change in 2020 that investigates the claims that the song was not a Scorpions creation but part of an elaborate regime change plot.
+It's impact on popular culture was such that conspiracies emerged about the anthem having been written by the CIA to precipitate the fall of communism.
+In response, Keefe produced an eight-part podcast series titled Wind of Change in 2020 investigating the claims that the song was not a Scorpions creation but part of an elaborate regime-change plot.

 This text has been translated from German.